 \section{Introduction}

-In recent years, impressive progress has been made in developing advanced particle-in-cell (PIC) schemes that overcome, or mitigate, fundamental limitations of this method.
+In recent years, impressive progress has been made in developing advanced schemes that overcome or mitigate fundamental limitations of the particle-in-cell (PIC) method.
 Significant effort has been dedicated to creating faster, more versatile, exact and user-friendly PIC codes.
-Some of the most well-used codes includes (but are not restricted to) PIConGPU \cite{burau_picongpu_2010}, Smilei \cite{derouillat_smilei_2018}, Epoch, Osiris \cite{fonseca_osiris_2002}, PICADOR \cite{bastrakov_particle_cell_2012} and the codes included in the BLAST project (e.g. WarpX \cite{vay_warp-x_2018}, WakeT, HiPACE and FBPIC \cite{lehe_spectral_2016}).
-Codes, like Smilei, Osiris, Epoch and WarpX are targeting a wide user base with a large variety of functionality suitable for different types of interactions, for example ionization, Breit-Wheeler pair creation and radiation reactions, ionization, Schwinger process and collisions.
+Some of the most widely used codes includes PIConGPU \cite{burau_picongpu_2010,burau_picongpu_2010_code}, Smilei \cite{derouillat_smilei_2018, derouillat_smilei_2018_code}, Epoch, Osiris \cite{fonseca_osiris_2002, fonseca_osiris_2002_code}, PICADOR \cite{bastrakov_particle_cell_2012} and the codes included in the BLAST project (e.g. WarpX \cite{vay_warp-x_2018, vay_warp-x_2018_code}, WakeT \cite{Ferran_Pousa_2019}, HiPACE \cite{DIEDERICHS2022108421} and FBPIC \cite{lehe_spectral_2016, lehe_spectral_2016_code}).
+Codes like Smilei, Osiris, Epoch and WarpX target a wide user base with a large variety of functionality suitable for different types of interactions, for example ionization, Breit-Wheeler pair creation, Schwinger processes, radiation and ionization reactions, as well as collisions.
 Other codes, including FBPIC, WakeT, and HiPACE, aim to enhance speed through different strategies, such as employing simplified geometries, adopting quasi-static methods, and utilizing boosted frame simulations.

-Despite these advances, as the PIC community grows and the applicability of PIC codes enlarges the need for testing and incorporating new physics and algorithms persists.
-At the same time, as these codes evolve, several with focus on optimized execution, modifying them becomes more complex and expensive from a developers perspective.
-In other areas of computational physics and applied mathematics, such challenges have been alleviated by standard interfaces that enable testing and comparison of different methods within a single design pattern (see, e.g. OpenFOAM \cite{OpenFOAM}, ASE \cite{ASE}, LAMMPS \cite{LAMMPS}, BLAS \cite{BLAS}, LAPACK \cite{LAPACK}, FFTW \cite{FFTW}, COIN-OR \cite{COIN_OR} and Scikit-learn \cite{sklearn}).
+Nevertheless, as the PIC community grows and the applicability of PIC codes enlarges, the need for testing and incorporating new physics and algorithms persists.
+Additionally, as these codes evolve, several with a focus on optimized execution, modifying them becomes more complex and expensive from a developer's perspective.
+In other areas of computational physics and applied mathematics, such challenges have been alleviated by standard interfaces that enable testing and comparison of different methods within a single design pattern (see, e.g. OpenFOAM \cite{OpenFOAM}, ASE \cite{ASE}, LAMMPS \cite{LAMMPS,LAMMPS_code}, BLAS \cite{BLAS}, LAPACK \cite{LAPACK,LAPACK_code}, FFTW \cite{FFTW,FFTW_code}, COIN-OR \cite{COIN_OR} and Scikit-learn \cite{sklearn,sklearn_code}).